Sharing Reports and Projects

 For example: http://daily.omniscope.me/test.iox/r/Report+2/#tab=Tab1

-These are different file formats the whole project or its components can be saved in, so you can send them to other users, or save as files on a shared location.
+These different file formats enable users to save the entire project or its components, facilitating sharing with other users or storage as files in a shared or private location.

 IOZ